bandicootz/UkenQA/README.md

 # UkenQATest

 1. C# Challenge:
-To open this project download folder QAUken and QAUken.sln, Then open QAUken.sln with Visual Studio 2019 or similar IDE, Press Play (triangle) to run the program,
+To open this project download folder QAUken and QAUken.sln, (Program.cs stores the whole code) Then open QAUken.sln with Visual Studio 2019 or similar IDE, Press Play (triangle) to run the program,
 Check terminal to see result.